Russia's Yandex targets Google with expansion abroad

 Despite the drive to expand abroad, Yandex will defend its market share at home against rivals like Google and Microsoft, which use proprietary browser and operating systems to encourage users onto their search products, Volozh said.

-Last month Yandex launched a browser to compete with Google's Chrome.
-Norwegian mobile internet browser maker Opera has signed a licensing deal with Yandex to share its browser technology.
+Last month Yandex launched a browser with Norwegian mobile internet browser maker Opera in a bid to counter the growing popularity of Google's Chrome browser, which has Google as its default search engine.

 The Russian search engine has no plans to follow Google into the hardware market, where it builds mobile phones and tablets, but it would consider it if necessary.